 Sleep is probably the most unrecognized, yet, one of the most efficient studying methods.
 Sleep is essential for memory because memory traces are created and strengthened during sleeping hours.
-If you are a professional or a student who constantly needs to learn new facts, and you want to save time on re-studying, this article is for you!
+Hippocampus is a brain area that is associated with sleep and memory consolidation and it’s especially active during sleeping hours.

-- Why and how getting 8 hours of sleep can significantly improve your memory and help you learn faster
+- Why and how getting 8 hours of sleep can significantly improve memory and helps learn faster

 - How sleeping prior to studying can enhance learning by 40 %